rackerlabs/design-system/_docs/style/colors.md

 ## Helix contrast tool

-Use the [Helix Contrast Tool](https://palette-contrast.citguy.com/) to ensure that the contrast ratios for text on a background color meet the double-A (AA) minimum guidelines set forth in [WCAG 2.1](https://www.w3.org/TR/WCAG21/)
+Use the [Helix Contrast Tool](https://palette-contrast.citguy.com/) to ensure that the contrast ratios for text on a background color meet the double-A (AA) minimum guidelines outlined in [WCAG 2.1](https://www.w3.org/TR/WCAG21/)

 {% endcolumn %}

 </div>

 </section>

+--->